Anger sells. By using agitprop, we can use passions to override intelligence.

 In fact, the Thebans had gotten very good from their training, and the Spartans reaped what they had sown.
 Not only did Boeotia throw off the Spartan yoke, but Epaminondas ultimately changed the political landscape of ancient Greece, further weakening Sparta.

 Which brings up agitprop, from the Russian агитпроп, a portmanteau derived from ‘The Department of Agitation and Propaganda.’
 This was the communist ministry charged with disseminating the ideals of the Russian Revolution.
 After their 1917 coup, the Bolsheviks sent agitprop trains out into the countryside, in order to convert peasants into revolutionaries.
 Some agitprop was instructional, addressing things like education and health.
 But a lot of it was, well, agitation and propaganda.
-Lots of fists, flags, flames, fulminations, lots of red color (revolutionary red to be sure, but it’s also a very agitating color), lots of anger & zeal & patriotism.2)For more posters click here.
+Lots of fists, flags, flames, fulminations, lots of revolutionary red, lots of anger & zeal & patriotism.3)For more posters click here.

 And who’s against patriotism?